str8sk8tr/AWS-S3/README.md

 6. Selected, Configure Options (Exhibit #8)
 7. Set permissions (Exhibit #3 – #6))
 8. Reviewed (Exhibit #6)
-9. Created bucket (Exhibit #7)
+9. Created folder at the bucket level(Exhibit #7)
-10. Uploaded bucket
+10. Uploaded bucket (uploaded an object into a subfolder)

 ## Documentation